Michael4d45/mago-vscode/README.md

 - **`Mago: Generate Lint Baseline`** - Generate a baseline file for lint issues (saves existing issues so they won't be reported)
 - **`Mago: Generate Analysis Baseline`** - Generate a baseline file for analysis issues
+- **`Mago: Generate Guard Baseline`** - Generate a baseline file for guard violations (saves existing architectural violations so they won't be reported)

 ### Formatting Commands